 To prevent tooth decay or food getting stuck in your pup’s teeth, ask your vet about brushing your dog’s teeth with an enzymatic toothpaste.
 Dogs need to be sedated for dental cleanings.
 You don’t want to put your dog under if you don’t have to, so try to keep up with the cleanings to minimize the number of professional cleanings your pet will need.

 Your dog’s nutrition plays a big role in overall health and preventing diseases.
-Use the questions outlined here as a guide to determine the right amount of wet food to feed your pet.
+Use our tips as a guide to determine the right amount of wet food to feed your pet.
 If you have any questions or concerns about your dog’s nutrition or what you’re feeding speak with your vet or a qualified nutritionist.
-Your pet will lead a longer, happier and healthier life when they’re well-fed and nourished!
+Your pet will lead a longer, happier, and healthier life when they’re well-fed and nourished!